Brunoazzireluto/PokedexApp/README.md

 # PokedexApp

-Um simples Projeto de Pokédex
+A simple Pokédex Project

 <br>

 ---

-## 📖 sobre
+## 📖 About

 <br>

-Uma Pokédex contendo algumas informações dos pokemons, a contagem vai ate a 5 geração, contendo ao todo 649 Pokémons.
+A Pokédex containing some information about the pokemons, the count goes up to the 5th generation, containing a total of 649 pokemons.
-Foi utilizada a [PokeAPI](https://pokeapi.co) para requisitar todos os dados e informações necessarias.
+[PokeAPI](https://pokeapi.co) was used to request all the necessary data and information.

-Este é um projeto do do Bootcamp OrangeTech+ feito pela [DIO](https://www.dio.me) em parceria com o [Banco Inter](https://www.bancointer.com.br)
+This is an OrangeTech+ Bootcamp project made by [DIO](https://www.dio.me) in partnership with [Banco Inter](https://www.bancointer.com.br)

 ---

 <br>

-## 🛠️  Construído com
+## 🛠️  Built with

 <br>